-Named for Lyon Gardiner Tyler, the College's seventeenth president, the Department of History's dedicated faculty and distinctive history give it a unique character among public institutions and create a learning environment that fosters close interaction among students and professors.
+The dedicated faculty and distinctive history of the Lyon Gardiner Tyler Department of History give it a unique character.
+The Department fosters a learning environment that revolves around close interaction among students and professors.

-The Department of History's faculty members have areas of expertise ranging across the globe, and covering the entire period from the ancient world to the twenty-first century.
-Numerous faculty members have won William & Mary's, Virginia's, and the historical profession's most prestigious awards for teaching, for scholarship, and for general excellence; US World & News Report's 2013 rankings of graduate programs in History named William & Mary one of the top three places in the country to study U.S. Colonial History, alongside the University of Pennsylvania and Harvard University.
+Our faculty members have won William & Mary's, Virginia's, and the historical profession's most prestigious awards for teaching, for scholarship, and for general excellence; US News & World Report's 2017 rankings of graduate programs in History named William & Mary one of the top three universities in the country in which to study U.S. colonial history, alongside the University of Pennsylvania and Harvard University.